QuickBooks Blog

 • Gaining approval for and running background checks

-While this might seem fairly straightforward, there’s a lot of time and effort that goes into managing the recruiting and hiring process.
+While this might seem fairly straightforward, there’s a lot of time and effort that goes into managing the recruiting process.

 HR typically handles employee onboarding which can include the following tasks: